 Enjoy refreshing iced teas, comforting hot teas, a delicious dessert tea a la mode, and the authentic Russian tea served with lemon.
-Whether summer or winter, there's a delicious fruit tea beverage to choose from.
+Summer or winter, there's a delicious fruit tea beverage to brew.

 Mom's Recipe Scrapbooks (c.
 1920s)